kirltrz/SiFli-SDK/docs/source/en/middleware/battery_calculator.md

 ## Battery Curve Table Configuration

-**Important Note**: The default battery curve table provided here is for reference only and may not match the actual battery being used.
-To ensure accurate battery level calculation, **it is strongly recommended to obtain matching battery voltage-capacity curve data from the battery manufacturer** and configure the lookup table according to the actual curve.
+**Important Note**: The default battery curve table provided in the board directory is only a reference example and may not be suitable for the actual battery currently in use.
+To ensure the accuracy of battery level calculation, **it is strongly recommended to obtain matching battery voltage-capacity curve data from the battery manufacturer**and configure the corresponding lookup table according to the actual curve.

+Battery curve table interface description:
+1. **Charging curve table**
+   - Variable name: `charging_curve_table`
+   - Type: `const battery_lookup_point_t[]`
+   - Description: Defines the voltage-percentage relationship during battery charging state, with voltage values arranged in descending order

+2. **Discharging curve table**
+   - Variable name: `discharge_curve_table`
+   - Type: `const battery_lookup_point_t[]`
+   - Description: Defines the voltage-percentage relationship during battery discharging state, with voltage values arranged in descending order

 Battery curve tables are defined in `battery_table.c` in the following format: